 The nice thing about the Toggle Menu is that it appears in place and keeps the users there, without the risk of disorienting them.

-It's important to ask yourself these questions when deciding when to use persistent and transient navigation:
+It's important to ask yourself these questions when deciding when to use Persistent and Transient navigation in your Ionic apps:

 Did you answer any of these questions with a yes?
 Then you'll probably need to choose persistent navigation.

 Secondary Navigation Patterns